MichelangeloConserva/MichelangeloConserva.github.io/_pages/about.md

 ## Now

-I am currently finishing my MSc in Computational Statistics and Machine learning ([CSML](http://www.csml.ucl.ac.uk/)) at University College of London.
-As part of the [Statistical Machine Learning Group](https://sml-group.cc/#people), I am developing a new kernel for partially ranked data under the supervision of [Marc Deisenroth](https://deisenroth.cc) and [Sesh Kumar](https://seshkumar.github.io).

-In September I will start my PhD in the [GameAI group](https://gaigresearch.github.io/) at Queen Mary University of London under the supervision of [Simon Lucas](http://www.eecs.qmul.ac.uk/profiles/lucassimon.html).
+I am a PhD student [@GAIG_QMUL](https://gaigresearch.github.io/) under the supervision of [Simon Lucas](http://www.eecs.qmul.ac.uk/profiles/lucassimon.html) and [Paulo Rauber](http://paulorauber.com/).
-My work will be supported by a four-years scholarship granted by the [IGGI programme](http://iggi.org.uk/).
+My work is supported by a four-years scholarship granted by the [IGGI programme](http://iggi.org.uk/).

+## Past

+I obtained an MSc in Computational Statistics and Machine learning ([CSML](http://www.csml.ucl.ac.uk/)) from University College of London where I joined the [Statistical Machine Learning Group](https://sml-group.cc/#people).
+Together with [Marc Deisenroth](https://deisenroth.cc) and [Sesh Kumar](https://seshkumar.github.io), we developed a new kernel for ranked data.

+I hold a BSc in Statistics, Economics and Finance cum laude from Sapienza University of Rome.
+For my BSc dissertation I worked with [Anna Conte](https://www.dss.uniroma1.it/it/dipartimento/persone/conte-anna) to investigating the connection between Reinforcement Learning and Game Theory.

 ## Research interest

-My goal is to develop algorithms to power causality driven AI systems.
+My goal is to develop statistically sound and flexible control algorithms.

 ## Free time

 In my free time I enjoy playing grand strategy games like the one from Paradox and Total War series.
-I also love cooking and reading interesting books, you can find a list of books I suggest [here]({{ base_path }}/books).
+I also love cooking and reading interesting books.